-- AR/VR is considered by L&D professionals as the most practical and immersive approach to teach learners how to perform actual tasks in a safe environment. (eLearning Industry)
+- AR/VR is considered by L&D professionals as the most practical and immersive approach to teaching learners how to perform actual tasks in a safe environment.

-- Advanced technologies like AI and machine learning help enhance the learning process such as by analyzing performance data, test responses, etc. to determine trends and created automated actions/insights for learners and stakeholders. (eLearning Industry)
+- Advanced technologies like AI and machine learning help enhance the learning process by analyzing performance data, test responses, etc. to determine trends and created automated actions/insights for learners and stakeholders.

-- 82% report that Reporting Analytics is an important platform feature in LMS programs to improve their digital approach for business learning (e.learning age)
+- 82% say that reporting analytics is an important platform feature in LMS programs to improve their digital approach to business learning

 From big data learning management system and AR/VR to specialized market segments, cloud-hosted LMS, and new protocols, these are only some of the major current and future developments that will affect the training industry throughout 2019 and beyond.

-Having an LMS solution is only as good as having a strategy that nurtures a culture of self-directed learning in an organization, whether in business or in the academe.
+Having an LMS solution is only as good as having a strategy that nurtures a culture of self-directed learning in an organization, be it in business or the academe.
 A learning culture made efficient by LMS is critical to developing relevant, timely skills, which help learners to be more ready and empowered to take on new challenges.

 - Does the LMS have video support?
 As mentioned above, after taking over the Internet, videos are also conquering the LMS sphere.
 So in case you’re still not using this form of rich, highly-engaging media, it’s high time for you to do so to capitalize on the vast benefits that video learning materials bring.

 - Does it make room for the possibility of AR/VR integration?
-It is suggested that businesses, especially those in heavy industries or engaged in handling hazardous materials, to start integrating AR/VR in their training sessions as these technologies do not only allow learners to safely train in hostile environments, they’re also notably immersive and economical.
+It is suggested that businesses, especially those in heavy industries or engaged in handling hazardous materials, in starting integrating AR/VR in their training sessions as these technologies do not only allow learners to train in hostile environments safely, they’re also notably immersive and economical.

 - Am I abreast of new technologies?
 Well, you are after reading this guide.
 This collection of essential industry statistics and trends reflects today’s learning systems landscape–extensive, deep, and highly complex.
 The more informed you are, the better your choice of the best LMS platform for your business or school.